View Available Opportunities

 - Scholarly and research interests are highly desirable, along with experience in teaching medical students and residents.

 - The candidate must be board-certified in pediatrics and fellowship trained in neurodevelopmental disabilities or developmental-behavioral pediatrics.

 - The compensation package and academic rank (associate or assistant professor) will be competitive and commensurate with experience.

 - EEO Employer M/F/Vet/Disabled

-- Peoria, the largest Illinois metropolitan area outside of Chicago and St. Louis, is home to a a large collection of medical research, educational and clinical facilities including the University of Illinois College of Medicine at Peoria and Jump Trading Simulation & Education Center.
+- Peoria, the largest Illinois metropolitan area outside of Chicago and St. Louis, Is home to a large collection of medical research, educational, and clinical facilities including the University of Illinois College of Medicine at Peoria and Hump Trading Simulation & Education Center.

 About OSF HealthCare Children's Hospital:

-OSF HealthCare Children's Hospital of Illinois in Peoria is the third largest pediatric hospital in Illinois and the only full service tertiary hospital for kid’s downstate.
+OSF HealthCare Children's Hospital of Illinois in Peoria is the third largest pediatric hospital in Illinoise and the only full-service tertiary hospital for kids downstate.
 With 136 beds and more than 141 pediatric subspecialists, OSF Children's Hospital cares for more children in Illinois than any hospital outside of Chicago.
-Formally established as a pediatric hospital within the walls of OSF HealthCare Saint Francis Medical Center in 1990, OSF Children's Hospital has over 7,000 admissions; 2,500 newborn deliveries, and 18,000 emergency department visits each year.
-More at https://www.osfhealthcare.org/childrens/.
+Formally established as a pediatric hospital within the walls of OSF HealthCare Saint Frances Medical Center in 1990, OSF Children's Hospital has over 7,000 admissions; 2,500 newborn deliveries, and 18,000 emergency department visits each year.
+More information at www.osfhealthcare.org/childrens.